 Question: "How interested are Christians supposed to be in the spirit world?"

 God is spirit (John 4:24).
 If we want to know God, we must experience Him spiritually.
 Although God works in tangible, physical ways through His creation (Psalm 8:3; 107:24), we come to know Him personally through the union of our spirits with His (Romans 8:16).
 As we allow the Holy Spirit free rein in our lives, we learn to live by the Spirit, rather than by emotion, impulse, or fleshly indulgence (Galatians 5:16, 25; Romans 8:14).
 We learn to discern the voice of God as distinct from our own thoughts (John 10:27).
-All of this takes place within the spirit, invisible to the other senses, but as real as touch, taste or smell.
+All of this takes place within the spirit, invisible to the other senses, but is as real as touch, taste, or smell.

 However, the term spiritual does not necessarily mean “godly.”
 Satan is also a spirit and does his evil work by attacking our minds (James 3:14-15), our bodies (Luke 9:42; 2 Corinthians 12:7), and our spirits (Matthew 16:23; 2 Corinthians 10:3-5).
 Some have delved into an exploration of the spirit world to their own destruction.
 The seven sons of Sceva are a case in point.
 They were assuming a knowledge of the spiritual realm and an authority they did not possess.
 They learned the hard way that spiritual warfare is not to be taken lightly; it can only be fought successfully by those who are in Christ and equipped for battle (Acts 19:13-16).
 Also, many people consider themselves "spiritual" while completely bypassing the true God who is the King of the spirit world (Mark 3:11).
 Such people are deceived by the “god of this age [who] has blinded the minds of unbelievers” (2 Corinthians 4:4).